leafac/leafac.com/playing-the-game-with-plt-redex/index.md

 ---

 <aside markdown="1">
-**Pre-requisites**: Functional programming with pattern matching, and the basics of [Racket](https://docs.racket-lang.org/quick/index.html).
+**Pre-requisites:** Functional programming with pattern matching, and the basics of [Racket](https://docs.racket-lang.org/quick/index.html).
 Download the [code](playing-the-game-with-plt-redex.zip) and follow along in [DrRacket](https://racket-lang.org).
 </aside>